 You can email all these to email@example.com.
 However, if you want faster turnaround time, it is best to bring these to the nearest PLDT branch.
 Since I have not been able to leave the house lately because the minis are sick and I just had two of my wisdom teeth surgically removed, I opted to just email all my documents.
 This took a bit more time, but since I am not in a hurry anyway, I am fine with the extra waiting time.

 If you want your PLDT MyDSL line terminated, I have a separate blog post about that here.
-For other questions and concerns, please call the PLDT hotline at 172.
+For other questions and concerns about requesting for PLDT transfer of line, please call the PLDT hotline at 172.
 Their customer representatives can better answer your questions. :)